-Credit rating can have a huge impact on many areas of one's life.
+Credit rating can have a huge impact on many areas of one's life--from getting a mortgage to getting a job.
 Credit ratings are used to evaluate someone's creditworthiness.
 In general, lenders look at the amount of debt carried, a person's ability to repay on their debt, and a history of payment.
 A bad credit score can be costly.
 It can result in denied loans or an increase in the interest rates and insurance premiums that one has to pay.
 It may even affect an individual's ability to get a job.

 People with poor credit may be eligible for specially designed sub-prime loans.
 The catch there is that higher interest rates apply for these loans as well, and more points are charged.
 In addition, early repayment is often subjected to a higher penalty than with a prime-rate loan.
 Another consideration is that those with low credit scores have a target on their backs, visible to disreputable lenders who know that these borrowers are more likely to pay high fees and rates in order to secure a loan.

 A bad credit rating can affect more than just the ability to get a mortgage or personal loan.
 Insurance companies may use a person's credit score to help determine the rate associated with his or her policy.
 Bad credit can serve as a warning signal that the policy holder might be more likely to claim damages.
 Therefore, insurance companies sometimes charge higher premiums on policies held by those with poor FICO scores, in a preemptive attempt to recoup anticipated loses.

 Bad credit auto financing is another area impacted by your credit score.
 Auto lenders also may check credit scores to determine the interest rate on an applicant's car loan.
 Higher than average interest rates may make it hard for someone with poor credit to refinance a car loan.
 Finally, a bad credit rating due to a string of missed credit card payments may negatively affect one's chances of landing a job, since credit ratings are checked by nearly half of employers in the US.